walnuthq/madara-docs/docs/components/prover.md

 A prover is a program that generates cryptographic proofs of computation.
 What exactly is proved depends on the context.

 In Madara, the prover calculates validity proofs for a block, providing mathematical guarantees of the block's correctness.
+This is explained in more details below.

 ## Responsibilities